Distributed Safe Control Design and Probabilistic Safety Verification for Multi-Agent Systems: Introduction

-Distributed optimisation for a multi-agent system aims to design a distributed protocol that involves solving an optimisation problem locally for every agent.
-Algorithms can be divided into two types, dual decomposition based \cite{falsone2017dual,falsone2020tracking,shi2014linear,duchi2011dual} and primal decomposition based ones \cite{margellos2017distributed,camisa2021distributed,notarnicola2019constraint,li2020distributed,nedic2010constrained}.
+Distributed optimization for a multi-agent system aims to design a distributed protocol that involves solving an optimization problem locally for every agent.
+Algorithms can be divided into two types, dual decomposition \cite{falsone2017dual,falsone2020tracking,shi2014linear,duchi2011dual} and primal decomposition-based \cite{margellos2017distributed,camisa2021distributed,notarnicola2019constraint,li2020distributed,nedic2010constrained}.
 Dual decomposition methods consider the dual problem, where each agent maintains a local copy of the dual variables.
-Constraint satisfication is achieved by consensus over the dual variables.
+Constraint satisfaction is achieved by consensus over the dual variables.
 Primal decomposition methods directly decompose the primal problem into local problems.
 By local projection \cite{margellos2017distributed,li2020distributed,nedic2010constrained} or updating auxiliary variables \cite{camisa2021distributed,notarnicola2019constraint}, algorithms converge to centralized optimum under convexity assumptions.
 Such methods guarantee near feasibility as far as the constraints of the primal problem are concerned.
-As our problem has the same structure with the one considered in \cite{camisa2021distributed,notarnicola2019constraint}, primal decomposition methods are leveraged.
+As our problem has similar structure as the one considered in \cite{camisa2021distributed,notarnicola2019constraint}, primal decomposition structure is applied to develop our algorithm.